TITLES AND

 "The Gift" (12/25/55):

-After Gramps lectures Jeff on wasting time after he finds a stereopticon set in the barn, a television set meant for the Brockways is delivered to the Millers.
+After Gramps lectures Jeff on wasting time after the boy finds a stereopticon set in the barn, a television set meant for the Brockways is delivered to the Millers.
 Gramps, secretly intrigued by the contraption, turns it on when Ellen and Jeff are away, and the screen image excites Lassie, causing her to jump at the set and break it.
-Cal Hubbard: Hal K. Dawson.
-Repairman: Paul Wexler.
+Repairman: Hal K. Dawson.
+Cal Hubbard: Paul Wexler.

 • Trivia: Matt Brockway's brother lives in Creston.
 Birdie Brockway's family lives in Victor Falls.
 The television station Gramps tunes in is WWCR, which indicates that Calverton is located east of the Mississippi River.